-The Stock Incentive Plan was initially adopted by the Board in order to encourage selected key employees of the Company to acquire a proprietary and vested interest in the growth and performance of the Company and to generate an increased incentive for such persons to contribute to the Company's future success and prosperity, thus enhancing the value of the Company for the benefit of stockholders.
-In addition, the Board believed the Stock Incentive Plan would enhance the Company's ability to attract and retain individuals of exceptional managerial talent.
-Since its adoption, options for a total of 199,325 shares of Common Stock have been issued, net of forfeitures.
-The Board believes that the Stock Incentive Plan has been a valuable tool for management of the Company and that the continued existence of the Stock Incentive Plan is desirable for the Company to continue to meet the aforementioned objectives.
-Any future grants under the Stock Incentive Plan will be subject to the same terms and limitations which are currently in effect.
+The Board of Directors recommends that the stockholders adopt the 1998 Stock Incentive Plan (the "Plan").
+The Board believes that adoption of the Plan will encourage selected employees of the Company to acquire a proprietary and vested interest in the growth and performance of the Company, will generate an increased incentive to contribute to the Company's future success and prosperity, thus enhancing the value of the Company for the benefit of stockholders, and will enhance the Company's ability to attract and retain individuals of exceptional managerial talent upon whom, in large measure, the sustained progress, growth and profitability of the Company depends.
+The Plan was approved by the Board of Directors on February 19, 1998 (the "Effective Date" of the Plan), subject to stockholder approval.
+No award will be granted pursuant to the Plan more than 10 years after the Effective Date.